smit-kukadiya/mongodb-django-test/README.md

 if MongoDB compass is not install then MongoDB Compass Download: https://www.mongodb.com/try/download/compass

 # Start mongod
-Follow this blog from step-3: https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514 <br/>
+Follow this blog from step-3: <a href="https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514">How to Download & Install MongoDB on Windows</a> <br/>
 On console insert command:- ```$ mongod``` and your mongodb is start in local sysytem <br/>
 Now open Mongodb Compass and connect local mogodb from this New connection URL :- mongodb://localhost:27017 <br/>
 Create database name= "mydb" and collection name="mydb"